In Spam Experts we use different message classifications to describe why a message was rejected, temporarily rejected or accepted.

 Emails should never contain duplicate headers such as "Subject" or "To".
 In case such duplicate headers are found, the message will be rejected until the underlying bug is fixed in the email sending software.

 Blacklisted sending server

-The sending server has been blacklisted on the IP blacklist.
+The sending server has been blocked on the IP Blacklist.